Lutfozzaman Babar: Shah A M S Kibria murder case

-On January 27, 2005, former finance minister Shah A M S Kibria was severely injured in a grenade attack on his way out after attending an Eid post-celebration rally of the Awami League in Baidyer Bazar, Habiganj Sadar Upazila.
+On January 27, 2005, former finance minister Shah A M S Kibria was severely injured in a grenade attack after attending an Awami League rally in Baidyer Bazar, Habiganj Sadar Upazila.
 He died on the way to Dhaka.
-His nephew Shah Manjurul Huda, local Awami League leaders Abdur Rahim, Abul Hossain, and Siddiq Ali were also killed in the attack.
-Seventy others were injured.
-On the day after the incident, Abdul Majid Khan, who was the then Organizing Secretary of the District Awami League and former Member of Parliament, filed a murder case, while the police filed another case under the Explosive Substances Control Act.
-Later, both cases were transferred to the CID.
-Upon investigation, on March 18, 2005, the CID submitted the first charge sheet to the court, accusing 10 people, including Abdul Kaiyum, the Central President of the Shaheed Zia Memorial and Research Council.
-However, the plaintiffs filed a no-confidence petition against the charge sheet in court.
-In 2007, the case was handed back to the CID for reinvestigation.
-In the second phase, on June 20, 2011, the charge sheet was submitted against 26 people, increasing the number of accused by 16.
-The plaintiffs also raised objections to this.
-Later, on November 13, 2014, the fifth investigating officer of the case, Meherunnesa Parul, who was then the Assistant Superintendent of Police (ASP) of Sylhet region, submitted a supplementary charge sheet to the court.
-This charge sheet newly accused 35 people, including Babar, the late Haris Chowdhury, the then political secretary to former Prime Minister Khaleda Zia, former mayor of Sylhet Ariful Haque Choudhury and former mayor of Habiganj GK Gaus.
-However, Asma Kibria, widow of former finance minister Shah AMS Kibria, rejected the supplementary charge sheet in the case filed for her husband's murder around six and a half years back.
+Several others were also killed and seventy others were injured in the attack.
+Both a murder case and a case under the Explosive Substances Control Act were filed, which were later transferred to the CID.
+Following multiple investigations, a supplementary charge sheet was submitted in November 2014, naming 35 individuals including Babar.

+However, Asma Kibria, widow of former finance minister Shah AMS Kibria, rejected the supplementary charge sheet, stating that it does not identify the real masterminds behind the killing and described it as "farcical".
+On 12 September 2024, Babar was granted bail in this case.

 After August 2024

 On September 4, 2024, the lawyers of Lutfozzaman Babar submitted a bail hearing petition in four cases in Sylhet.
 The judge then scheduled the bail hearing for September 11.
 The following day, on September 13, Babar was granted bail in two cases related to the murder of former Finance Minister Shah A.M.S.
 Kibria and two cases related to the attempted murder of former Railways Minister Suranjit Sengupta.

 On January 14, 2025, the High Court acquitted Babar and 4 others in another case related to the 10 trucks arms and ammunition.
 He was released from Keraniganj Central Jail on 16 January 2025 after being acquitted of all cases.
 His imprisonment ended after seventeen and a half years.
 Thousands of BNP activists, supporters, affiliates gathered near the jail awaiting his release.

 Babar visited the Ministry of Home Affairs on 14 September) 2025 nearly 18 years after leaving office, to pay a courtesy call on Home Affairs Adviser Lt Gen (Retd) Jahangir Alam Chowdhury.